wp-plugins/sz-google/readme.txt

 * `Widget google calendar`

-**Calendar Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.
+**Calendar Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google calendar in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-calendar].....: googe calendar embed`